Oneflow-Inc/libai/docs/source/notes/How_to_build_vision_transformer_model_in_LiBai.md

 ```

 **4. Manually set the stage id for pipeline parallel training**
-Most of the built-in layers in LiBai has the arg named `layer_idx` for pipeline parallel settings, to configure a 1F1B pipeline parallel model, users should manually set the stage id for each layers in the models, with the help of `layer_idx` we can simply get a pipeline parallel Vision Transformer models like:
+Most of the built-in layers in LiBai has the arg named `layer_idx` for pipeline parallel settings, to configure a **1F1B pipeline parallel** model, users should manually set the stage id for each layers in the models, which will automatically assign different layers on different stages and insert buffer in the process of forward & backward computation for 1F1B pipeline parallel training, with the help of `layer_idx` we can simply get a pipeline parallel Vision Transformer models like:
 ```python
 import libai.utils.distributed as dist